vnen/godot-tiled-importer/README.md

 **Note:** Not *all* properties from the file are saved, only the ones you can see on Tiled interface.

+### Add Background (Map only)

+**Default: `On`**

+Add a parallax background to make the map background color from Tiled.
+This option is irrelevant if there's no map background color defined in the Tiled map.

+### Apply Offset (Tileset only)

+**Default `Off`**

+Tilesets on Tiled use the bottom-left as origin, while Godot uses top-left.
+This option applies an offset to the tileset to make this consistent.
+It is applied by default on maps to sort out the positioning of everything, but for Tileset importing this is optional.

 ### Post-import script

 **Default: `None`**